Ring Pessary Without Support: Who Needs It, How It Works & Complete Sizing Guide

 Shop Ring Pessary Without Support at SciMed

-SciMed's ring pessary without support is available in sizes 0–9, manufactured from FDA-approved medical-grade silicone.
-Trusted by women’s health clinicians, gynaecologists, and urogynecologists across the US and internationally.
+SciMed's ring pessary without support is available in sizes 0–9 at $49.99, manufactured from FDA 510(k) cleared USP Class VI medical-grade silicone in San Jose, California.
+Free US shipping, same-day dispatch, HSA/FSA eligible under HCPCS A4562.
+Trusted by women's health clinicians, gynaecologists, and urogynecologists across the US and internationally.